kh14762/chiral-impulse/README.md

 ### Aviary
   Each Player must pledge to a bird house.
 ### Monolith
-  A recurring geometry within the game, represents themes of morality, reflection, and power
+  recurring set of geometry within the game, represents themes of morality, reflection, and power

 ## Implemented Game Objects
 #### Globe